User Guide - v2.0

 • @phase blocks are only valid in the root document.
 Using them in an @import-ed file is a parse error.

-• @on complete is only valid inside a @phase ... @end block.
+• @on-complete is only valid inside a @phase ... @phase-end block.

-• Multiple @on complete lines execute sequentially, top to bottom.
+• Multiple @on-complete lines execute sequentially, top to bottom.

 • Run a specific phase with: mai render doc.md --phase phasename